replicatedhq/replicated-docs/docs/enterprise/updating-licenses.md

 - A "License is already up to date" note will appear if no changes are detected.
 - A "License uploaded successfully" note will appear when the changes are successfully applied.

+## Changing a Community License

+You can change a community license to a paid license.
+This allows you to upgrade to a paid license without having to do a new installation and losing data.

+To change a community license to a paid license:

+1. In the License tab of the admin console, click **Change license**.
+1. In the dialog, upload the new, paid license file that you received from your vendor.